 The increasing attention on trade facilitation as a means to stimulate economic growth and competitiveness has generated a renewed focus on SPS measures, how they are applied to imports, exports and transit goods, and the extent to which, if any, these measures unnecessarily increase the costs of doing business.
 Recent STDF work has sought to identify, analyse and foster dialogue on experiences, lessons and good practices to improve the implementation of SPS controls in way that facilitates safe trade, while minimizing transaction costs.
 The findings of this work also provide timely inputs to enhance the integration of SPS-related components in broader trade facilitation programmes.

 A number of good practices exist to improve the implementation of SPS measures in a way that facilitates safe trade.
 Several governments are already implementing a variety of these solutions in an effort to enable trade to flow more smoothly and quickly.
-A new STDF Briefing note highlights some of these opportunities.
+This Briefing highlights some of these opportunities.

-High-level Dialogue during the 5th Aid for Trade Global Review
+High-level dialogue during the 5th Aid for Trade Global Review - 2015

 This plenary session brought together a diverse mix of panelists who debated on how trade facilitation can be married with robust, science-and risk-based SPS controls.
-The session was moderated by Keith Rockwell (Director, Information and External Relations, World Trade Organization) and included the following panelists:
+The session was moderated by Keith Rockwell (Director, Information and External Relations, WTO) and included the following panelists:

 - Martha Byanyima, SPS Expert, Common Market for Eastern and Southern Africa